HewlettPackard/cmf/examples/al_object_detection/README.md

 ### Run the pipeline

-If not already active (for example, when not running in the same terminal window used to Configure the pipeline), activate Conda virtual environment containing CMF, PyTorch, MMCV, and MI-AOD dependences installed as per [Installation](#installation)
+If not already active (for example, when not running in the same terminal window that was used to [Configure](#configure-the-pipeline) the pipeline), activate Conda virtual environment containing CMF, PyTorch, MMCV, and MI-AOD dependences installed as per [Installation](#installation)